rodneyshupe/Cookbook/Recipes/SoupsAndStews/Chili.rst

 Directions
 ----------

-1. In a large Dutch oven, combine 4 tablespoons of salt, 4 quarts of water, and the beans and bring to boil over high heat.
-Remove the pot from heat, cover, and allow the beans to stand for 1 hour.
-Drain and rinse the beans well.
+1. In a large Dutch oven, combine 4 tablespoons of salt, 4 quarts of water, and the beans; bring to a boil over high heat.
+Pull the pot off heat, cover, and let the beans stand for 1 hour.
+Drain and rinse them well.
-2. Adjust an oven rack to the lower-middle position and pre-heat the oven to 300F.
+2. Adjust an oven rack to the lower-middle position and preheat the oven to 300F.
-3. Place the ancho chiles in 12-inch skillet set over medium-high heat;
-   toast them, stirring frequently, until flesh is fragrant, 4 to 6 minutes - reducing the heat if chiles begin to smoke.
-Transfer the toasted chiles to the bowl of food processor and allow them to cool.
+3. Set the ancho chiles in a 12-inch skillet over medium-high heat and toast, stirring often, until fragrant, 4 to 6 minutes; drop the heat if they start to smoke.
+Transfer the toasted chiles to a food processor and let them cool.
 Do not wash out the skillet.
-4. To the food processor containing the toasted ancho chiles, add the arbol chiles, cornmeal, oregano, cumin, cocoa, and 3/4 teaspoon salt.
-   Process until finely ground - about 2 minutes.
-With the processor running, very slowly add 1/2 cup of the broth through the feed tube, until a smooth paste forms - about 45 seconds, scraping down the sides of the bowl as necessary.
+4. To the food processor with the toasted anchos, add the arbol chiles, cornmeal, oregano, cumin, cocoa, and 3/4 teaspoon salt.
+Process until finely ground, about 2 minutes.
+With the processor running, very slowly add 1/2 cup of the broth through the feed tube until a smooth paste forms, about 45 seconds, scraping down the bowl as needed.
 Transfer the paste to a small bowl and set aside.
-Place the onions in the now-empty processor bowl and pulse until roughly chopped - about four 1-second pulses.
-Add the jalapenos and pulse until the mixture has the consistency of chunky salsa - about four 1-second pulses - scraping down the bowl as necessary.
+Add the onions to the now-empty processor bowl and pulse until roughly chopped, about four 1-second pulses.
+Add the jalapenos and pulse until the mixture looks like chunky salsa, about four 1-second pulses, scraping down the bowl as needed.
 5. In a large Dutch oven, heat 1 tablespoon oil over medium-high heat.
-   Add the onion mixture and cook, stirring occasionally, until moisture has evaporated and vegetables are softened - 7 to 9 minutes.
-Add the garlic and cook until fragrant - about 1 minute.
-Add the reserved chili paste, the tomatoes, and the molasses.
-Stir until the chili paste is thoroughly combined with the other ingredients.
-Add the remaining 2 cups broth and the drained beans; bring to a boil, then reduce the heat to simmer.
+Add the onion mixture and cook, stirring occasionally, until the moisture has evaporated and the vegetables are softened, 7 to 9 minutes.
+Add the garlic and cook until fragrant, about 1 minute.
+Stir in the reserved chili paste, the tomatoes, and the molasses until the paste is thoroughly combined.
+Add the remaining 2 cups broth and the drained beans; bring to a boil, then reduce the heat to a simmer.
-6. Meanwhile, in the 12-inch skillet over medium-high heat, heat 1 tablespoon oil until it is shimmering.
-Pat the pieces of beef dry with paper towels and sprinkle them with 1 1/2 teaspoons of salt.
+6. Meanwhile, in the 12-inch skillet over medium-high heat, heat 1 tablespoon oil until shimmering.
+Pat the beef dry with paper towels and sprinkle with 1 1/2 teaspoons of salt.
-7. To the skillet, add half of the beef and cook until browned on all sides - about 10 minutes.
+7. Add half of the beef to the skillet and cook until browned on all sides, about 10 minutes.
 Transfer the meat to the Dutch oven.
-Add 1/2 of the bottle of lager to the skillet, scraping bottom of pan to loosen any browned bits, and bring to a simmer.
+Add 1/2 of the bottle of lager to the skillet, scraping the bottom to loosen any browned bits, and bring to a simmer.
 Transfer the lager to the Dutch oven.
-Repeat with the remaining tablespoon oil, beef pieces, and lager.
-(Heat the oil, brown the beef, transfer the beef to the Dutch oven, add lager to the skillet, bring it to a simmer, and add the simmering beer to the Dutch oven.)
-Once the last addition of lager has been added to the Dutch oven, stir to combine the ingredients and return the mixture to a simmer.
+Repeat with the remaining tablespoon oil, beef pieces, and lager: heat the oil, brown the beef, transfer it to the Dutch oven, add lager to the skillet, bring it to a simmer, and add the simmering beer to the Dutch oven.
+Once the last of the lager is in, stir to combine and return the mixture to a simmer.
 8. Cover the pot and transfer to the preheated oven.
-Cook until the meat and beans are fully tender - 1 1/2 to 2 hours.
-Allow the chili to stand uncovered for 10 minutes.
+Cook until the meat and beans are fully tender, 1 1/2 to 2 hours.
+Let the chili stand uncovered for 10 minutes.
 Stir well and season to taste with salt before serving.

 Notes
 -----

 - A 4-pound chuck-eye roast, well trimmed of fat, can be substituted for the steak.
-- Because much of the chili flavour is held in the fat of this dish, refrain from skimming fat from the surface.
+- Because much of this dish's flavour is held in the fat, don't skim fat from the surface.
 - Wear gloves when working with both dried and fresh chiles.
 - Dried New Mexican or guajillo chiles make a good substitute for the anchos; each dried arbol may be substituted with 1/8 teaspoon cayenne.
-If you prefer not to work with any whole dried chiles, the anchos and arbols can be replaced with 1/2 cup commercial chili powder and 1/4 to 1/2 teaspoon cayenne pepper, though the texture of the chili will be slightly compromised.
+  If you'd rather not work with whole dried chiles, replace the anchos and arbols with 1/2 cup commercial chili powder and 1/4 to 1/2 teaspoon cayenne pepper, though the texture of the chili will be slightly compromised.
-- Good choices for condiments include diced avocado, chopped red onion, chopped cilantro leaves, lime wedges, sour cream, and shredded Monterey Jack or cheddar cheese.
+- Good condiments include diced avocado, chopped red onion, chopped cilantro leaves, lime wedges, sour cream, and shredded Monterey Jack or cheddar cheese.
 - The chili can be made up to 3 days in advance.